spokenwebsites/SWSearchEngine/README.md

 Cores can be unloaded, restored, backed up using the Makefile.

-`make backup-core <core_name>` will create a backup of *core_name*.
-This backup is saved on the Solr filesystem at `/var/solr/data/<core_name>/backups/`.
-To keep track of the created backups, a log is available in `etl/data/cores/solr-backups-log_development.txt`.
-The latter only tracks backups you have ran from your machine.
-To get all available backups, one has to ssh into Solr server.
+`make create-snapshot <core_name>` will create a snapshot of *core_name*.
+This snapshot is saved on the Solr filesystem at `/var/solr/data/<core_name>/snapshots/`.
+To keep track of the created snapshots, a log is available in `etl/data/cores/solr-backups-log_development.txt`.
+The latter only tracks snapshots you have ran from your machine.
+To get all available snapshots, one has to ssh into Solr server.

+> Snapshots are not backups from which it is possible to completly restore the core.

 `make delete-core` deletes the core.
 This operation removes the index but leaves the core folder intact.
 This way, core can be recreated from existing files with:

-`make recreate-core` restores a core and its index from local directory (inside solr filessytem).
+`make create-core <core_name>` restores a core and its index from local directory (inside solr filessytem).

-`make restore-core` restores a core from remaining files available  `/var/solr/data/swallow2/backups/`.

-`make restore-core <backup_name>` restores core from existing backup.
+`make restore-core <core_name> <snapshot_name>` Rolls back a core to a particular snapshot.
+Snapshots are located in `/var/solr/data/swallow2/snapshots/`.

-`make create <core_name>` creates a new core.
-(Usefull for test cores or for running traject)
+`make create <core_name>` creates a new core from directory found in solr sver filesystem (/var/solr/data/<core_name>/...).

-`make traject <core_name>` creates index and updates data with swallow-data-full.xml to <core_name>.
+`make traject` creates index and updates data with swallow-data-full.xml to <core_name>.
 Defaults to `swallow2`.
+Modify `.env` files to traject data to another core.

 ### Cookbook